 - Educational Research project completed

-- The Department of Medicine has a long history of involvement in the School of Medicine and Public Health.
-Our faculty teach 40% of the preclinical courses and over 30% of the postgraduate and continuing professional development programs offered by the school.
-These teachers are consistently recognized for excellence in teaching by national organizations as well as by medical students, residents, and fellows.
+- The Department of Medicine has a long history of involvement in the UW School of Medicine and Public Health.
+Our teaching faculty is large and directs 40 percent of the preclinical courses and over 30 percent of the postgraduate and continuing professional development programs offered by the School.
+These teachers are consistently recognized for excellence in teaching by national organizations as well as by medical students, residents, fellows, and peers.

-- In 2015, The University of Wisconsin – School of Education was rated No. 1 among public institutions for the second consecutive year by US News and World Report.
-Having this elite school on the same campus enables the Department of Medicine to receive face to face guidance from experts in many areas of education.
-The Director of Education in the department is also a graduate from the School of Education.
-Amy Zelenski, PhD provides mentorship in teaching and educational scholarship to residents, fellows, and faculty.
+- In 2020, the University of Wisconsin–Madison School of Education was tied for #1 among public schools of education by U.S. News & World Report.
+Having this elite school on the same campus enables us to receive face-to-face guidance from experts in many areas of education.
+The TEACH pathway director, Amy Zelenski, PhD, is also a graduate of the UW–Madison School of Education.
+Dr. Zelenski provides mentorship in teaching and educational scholarship to residents, fellows, and faculty.
 She is also engaged in research focusing on the innovative use of theater techniques to build the empathic communication skills of professionals.